ontohub/graphql-pundit/README.md

 end
 ```

-By default, this will use the Scope definied in the `UserPolicy`.
+By default, this will use the Scope definied in the `PostPolicy`.
 If you do not want to define a scope inside of the policy, you can also pass a lambda to `scope`.
 The return value will be passed to `resolve` as first argument.

 ```ruby
 field :posts